dnth/dnth.github.io/content/portfolio/timm_torchscript_flutter/index.md

 The frustration is real.
 I remember spending nights exporting models into ONNX and it still fails me.

-Deployment on mobile doesn't need to be complicated.
+Mobile deployment doesn't need to be complicated.

 In this post I'm going to show you how you can pick from over 600+ SOTA models and deploy them on Android, for free.